HL7/fhir-shorthand/input/pagecontent/reference.md

 ### Paths

 FSH path grammar allows you to refer to any element of a profile, extension, or instance, regardless of nesting.
-Paths also provide a grammar for addressing elements of an SD directly.
+Paths also provide a grammar for addressing elements of a StructureDefinition (SD) directly.
 Here are a few examples of how paths are used in FSH:

 * To refer to a top-level element such as the 'code' element in Observation
 * To refer to a nested element, such as the 'method.text' element in Observation